Tips for Starting a Preschool Facility

 __________________________________

-This article discusses topics relevant to a start-up in the field of early childhood, including starter costs and operating expenses, education requirements for preschool teachers and business owners, and program development that complies with license regulations.
+This article discusses topics relevant to opening an early childhood facility, including starter costs and operating expenses, education requirements for preschool teachers and business owners, and program development that complies with license regulations.

-As a facility owner, you have control over the day to day operation: setting open hours; hiring staff; choosing play activities.
-But you are also responsible for the many facets of the business, ensuring its smooth operation.
+As a facility owner, your have multiple responsibilities.
+Ownership gives you control over the day to day operation, such as setting open hours and choosing play activities.
+But you are also responsible for the many facets of the business that ensure its smooth operation: maintenance; staffing; finances.

 1. License Regulations